fengxudi/mmWave-gesture-dataset/README.md

   * **Gesture class**: 'knock’, 'lswipe’, 'rswipe’, 'rotate’ and 'unex’.
 All of them are shown in the example demonstrations.
   * **Form**: long_point_`id`_ `sort`.csv, where `id` represents the id number of each volunteer, `sort` represents the class name of different gestures (i.e. 'knock’, 'lswipe’, 'rswipe’, 'rotate’ and 'unex’).
   * **Data structure**: The data structure of each gesture is 7* n, where n is various with frames and 7 are 'frame id’, 'detected points in each frame’, 'x coordinate of each point’, 'y coordinate of each point’, 'z coordinate of each point’, 'velocity of each point’ and 'reflection intensity of each point’.
 In each '.csv’ file, there are at least 50 gesture, and these gestures can be divided by a large interval between each two of them.
-  * **Notice**: Each individual CSV file contains multiple actions for the same gesture, separated by the lost frames larger than 10.
+  * **Notice**:  In each CSV file, the lost frames are the delimiters among different actions of the same gesture.
+We asked the volunteers to hold still for about 1 second after each action so as to generate empty frames, and then use these frames as delimiters between each action.

 * Raw signal data